Tax · Australia

 Capital gain = Sale price − Cost base

 The cost base is more than just the original purchase price.
-It typically also includes certain associated costs — for example, buying and selling expenses, and some costs of owning or improving the asset.
+It typically also includes certain associated costs — for example, buying and selling expenses such as brokerage or conveyancing, and some costs of owning or improving the asset.
 A larger cost base means a smaller taxable gain, so keeping good records of these costs genuinely matters.

-Here is a point that surprises many people: in a number of countries, including Australia, there is no separate CGT rate.
-Instead, a net capital gain is added to your taxable income for the year, and taxed at your ordinary marginal tax rate.
+Here is a point that surprises many people: in Australia, there is no separate CGT rate.
+Your net capital gain is added to your taxable income for the year and taxed at your ordinary marginal tax rate.

 This means the tax on a gain depends on your other income.
 The same gain can be taxed more lightly in a low-income year and more heavily in a high-income year, because it may sit in a different tax bracket.
-CGT, in this sense, is less a distinct tax and more a rule about which profits count as income.
+CGT, in this sense, is less a distinct tax and more a rule about which profits count as income — and it is why a big gain in a high-salary year can hurt more than the same gain taken after retirement.

 Estimate the gain and tax on an asset sale.